 - Rawl Plugs

-When it comes to selecting your material for your breakfast bar I would advise using the same material as your kitchen worktops.
-Once you have done this you need to think about cutting your worktop to size; to do so work out exactly how big you want your breakfast bar.
+When it comes to selecting your materials for your breakfast bar, we advise using the same materials as your existing kitchen worktops.
+Once you have done this, you need to think about cutting your worktop to the correct size; this requires calculating out the exact size you would like your breakfast bar to be.

-You now have you worktop ready to begin building your breakfast bar, but have you thought about the height of it?
-You need to consider what size chairs you will be using; perhaps you will be using stools.
-This will determine your height.
+Now you have your worktop ready to begin building your breakfast bar, you need to think about the height of your breakfast bar.
+Depending on the types of chairs you will be using (for example stools) will determine the height of your breakfast bar.

 For the next part you may need an assistant.

-The next job is to mark where your breakfast bar will be positioned; between you and your friend or family member you need to turn the breakfast bar over and butt up against the wall in the position you want it to be.
-Get your spirit level and adjust until the bar is level.
+The next job is to mark where your breakfast bar will be positioned.
+In order to do this, we advise turning the breakfast bar over (with help of someone) and butt up against the wall in the desired position you want it to be.
+Next, get your spirit level and adjust it until the bar is level.

-Next take a pencil and mark from edge to edge underneath your breakfast bar on the wall where the baton will be placed.
+Then using a pencil mark the edge from edge underneath the breakfast bar on the wall where the baton will be placed.
 You can now place your breakfast bar back on the floor.
-Using your tape measure mark the centre point of your line on the wall.
+Afterwards using your tape measure mark the centre point of your line on the wall.

-You are now just about ready to attach your baton to the wall; firstly you need to drill the holes you have just marked with your bradawl.
-Ensure you drill them the depth of your rawl plugs.
-Then with your hammer insert the plugs into the holes and finally screw the wood to the wall.
+You are now just about ready to attach your baton to the wall.
+Start by drilling the holes you have just marked with your bradawl.
+However, ensure you drill them the depth of your rawl plugs.
+Then, using your hammer insert the plugs into the holes and finally screw the wood to the wall.

-You should make sure that you use the correct fixings for the type of wall.
+You should ensure that you use the correct fixings for the type of wall.

 You are now ready to secure your breakfast bar to the wall; to do this place your breakfast bar above the baton correctly aligned with the pilot holes you have pre-drilled.
-Then simply screw your worktop to the baton.
+After this.
+Simply screw your worktop to the baton.

-Finally using your level you need to ensure the breakfast bar is completely level, you will be able to adjust the foot on your table leg up to 30mm.
+Then, whilst using your spirit level ensure the breakfast bar is completely level, you should now be able to adjust the foot on your table leg up to 30mm.

-You now can add the finishing touches to your breakfast bar, simply add your edging to any exposed areas using your edging glue.
-Along with this you may want to seal your breakfast bar to the wall, especially if you tiles.
-Do this by following the manufacturer’s instructions.
+Now your breakfast bar is complete, you can add the final touches.
+Simply add your edging to any exposed areas using your edging glue.
+As well as this, you may wish to seal your breakfast bar to the wall (especially if you have tiles).